 Quine is famous for saying that there is actually no difference between ‘analytic’ and ‘synthetic’ statements.
-The difference had first been recognized by Hume (or by even earlier empiricists) but only so named by Kant.
-It had, since then, become gospel in Philosophy.
+The difference had been introduced by Hume in the 1730s (or by even earlier empiricists) but only so named by Kant in 1781.
+It had since then become gospel in Philosophy.

-The example of analytic statement that everyone gives is ‘All bachelors are unmarried’, which is inevitably and necessarily 100% true because of the definition of the word ‘bachelors’.
-(You don’t have to be a philosopher to see that, or to see that analytic statements don’t say anything new that isn’t already in the meaning, i.e. in the definitions, of the words used.)
+The example of analytic statement that everyone gives is ‘All bachelors are unmarried’, which has to be true because of the definition of the words ‘bachelors’ and ‘unmarried’.
+(You don’t have to be a philosopher to see that analytic statements don’t say anything new that isn’t already in the meanings of the words used.)

-(From here and here🙂 But Quine put forward the amazing argument that the definitions of words are based on our experience of facts in the world!
+(From here and here🙂 But Quine put forward the outrageous argument that the definitions of words are based on our experience of facts in the world!
 He thought that we must look at the world to see if in fact ‘bachelor’ and ‘unmarried man’ refer to the same thing.
-So, as this analytic statement is in fact a synthetic one (or ’empirical’ or ‘a posteriori‘) it can only be probably true!
-(How, ask I, can ‘all bachelors are unmarried’ be only probably true?!)
+So, as this analytic statement, said Quine, is in fact a synthetic one (or ’empirical’ or ‘a posteriori‘) it can only be probably true!

-This site has more to say on Quine: That his 1951 article Two Dogmas Of Empiricism argued that even logic and maths are open to revision by experience, i.e. their truths are synthetic and empirical This exceeded even the extreme empiricism of the logical positivists.
+According to tthis site, Quine’s 1951 article Two Dogmas Of Empiricism argued that even logic and maths are open to revision by experience, i.e. their truths are synthetic and empirical This exceeded even the extreme empiricism of the logical positivists.

 Again I am sorry to use such words but they are the closest I can come.
 I have put below what I do understand; and also mention some things that seem important in Quine’s thinking but that I don’t understand.

 He lived from 1908 to 2000, and arrived in Philosophy shortly after Russell and Wittgenstein.